-Active Appearance Models (AAMs) [15, 29] are one of the most popular and well-established techniques for modeling and segmenting deformable objects in computer vision.
+Active appearance models (AAMs) (Cootes et al. 2001; Matthews and Baker 2004) are one of the most popular and well-established techniques for modeling and segmenting deformable objects in computer vision.
 AAMs are generative parametric models of shape and appearance that can be fitted to images to recover the set of model parameters that best describe a particular instance of the object being modeled.